The Beauty of Paradise

 If the description of paradise in Islam is accurate, then maybe death will not be something to mourn.
 Perhaps the closing stages of my life on earth are just the beginning of something greater.
 I see death not as an end, but as a transitional period until I reach my real home in heaven.
 That is the true beauty of Islam, and it is something I find extremely compelling and exciting.
 Every single day I wake up in the morning I think about the promise of a better life soon to come.
 The belief in paradise is what keeps me striving to be a better person in this life.
 Could I be wrong about the existence of an afterlife?
 Of course; I would be a fool if I were so narrow-minded.
 However, considering the struggle humans have to go through during our time on earth, it seems senseless that all the effort would be in vain when we die.
 I’d prefer to take a leap of faith and believe in the afterlife.
 Will I be right after all?
 We shall see.

-Umar Baig is from Frederick, Maryland, and a junior in high school.
-His favorite thing to do in life is spend time with his family and friends.
-In the future, he hopes to study economics at the University of Pennsylvania.
+My name is Umar Baig.
+I am from Frederick, Maryland, and a junior in high school.
+My favorite thing to do in life is spend time with my family and friends.
+In the future, I hope to study economics at the University of Pennsylvania.